 Move over Aunt Jemima, move over bisquick.
-This recipe for pumpkin pancakes are way better than anything from a mix, homemade is definitely the way to go when it comes to these.
+This recipe for pumpkin pancakes is way better than anything from a mix, homemade is definitely the way to go.

 This recipe is beyond easy.
 They take 10 minutes to prepare.

 And everyone will gobble them up.
 But that's all things pumpkin around this time, it's hard to keep them on the table.
 Try keeping around a batch of pumpkin snickerdoodles, just doesn't happen.

 How To Make Pumpkin Pancakes

 Since we are adding in pumpkin puree, you'll notice the wet ingredients list is going to be less than a typical pancake recipe since pumpkin puree holds a lot of excess moisture.
 So we need less buttermilk.

 To get the good pumpkin flavor we're going to add pumpkin pie spice.

 Along with subbing out some of the liquid for pumpkin puree and adding the spices, you'll also be adding a bit extra salt.

 And that's thanks to the pumpkin puree, which tends to be bland on it's own.
 There's one teaspoon of salt in this recipe.